donsheehy/datastructures/prose/13_trees.md

 There are many many examples of hierarchical (tree-like) structures:

   - Class Hierarchies (assuming single inheritance).
 The subclass is the child and the superclasses is the parent.
-The python class `object` is the root.
+The Python class `object` is the root.
   - File folders or directories on a computer can be nested inside other directories.
 The parent-child relationship encode containment.
   - The tree of recursive function calls in the execution of a divide-and-conquer algorithm.
 The leaves are those calls where the base case executes.